atrocore/atropim/docs/en/faq/consulting-implementation-and-support.md

 ## What support do you offer?

-We, the TreoLabs GmbH, ensure that you do not remain perplexed with our solutions and ensure that every customer receives proper support.
+We ensure that you do not remain perplexed with our solutions and ensure that every customer receives proper support.
 We offer three support packages:

 - **Basic** - for small users.
 - **Premium** - for small users with a few special requests.